pigmonkey/spark/README.md

 `nmcli con`.

 The list of trusted networks is made available at `/usr/local/etc/trusted_networks`.
+In conjunction with NetworkManager dispatchers, this list is used to start and stop certain services when connecting to trusted or untrusted networks.
+This helps to avoid leaking personal information on untrusted networks, by ensuring that certain network tasks are not running in the background.

-Currently this list is used to start and stop mail syncing (see the section below on Syncing and Scheduling Mail), Tarsnap backups (see the section below on Scheduling Tarsnap), and the git-annex assistant (see the section below on git-annex).
-Maintaining this list may be useful for starting or stopping additional services, loading different iptables rules, etc.
+Currently, this is implemented for mail syncing (see the section below on Syncing and Scheduling Mail), Tarsnap backups (see the section below on Scheduling Tarsnap), the git-annex assistant (see the section below on git-annex), and BitlBee (see the section below on BitlBee).

 ## Mail